Best Non-Clinical Jobs for Doctors in 2026 - Jobslly Blog

 Long-term leadership track

-How to get your first role: If pursuing without an MBA, build a portfolio of analytical work healthcare policy papers, hospital management projects, or published health economics analyses.
-LinkedIn outreach to healthcare practice leads at consulting firms is effective.
+How to get your first role: If you are planning to pursue without an MBA, build a portfolio of analytical work in healthcare with papers on the healthcare policies and hospital management projects, or published health economics analyses.

 6. Medical Writer

-Job description: Medical writers produce the scientific and regulatory documentation that accompanies every approved drug, device, and medical technology.
-This includes clinical study reports, regulatory submissions (dossiers for CDSCO, FDA, or EMA), manuscript preparation for peer-reviewed journals, patient information leaflets, and educational medical content.
-Medical writing jobs for doctors in India are among the most remote-friendly and flexible non-clinical options available, including strong freelance medical writing opportunities.
+Job Description: Medical writers are the professionals who produce scientific and regulatory documentation that accompanies each and every approved drug, device and medical technology.
+This also consist of study reports,, regulatory submissions (dossiers for CDSCO,, FDA OR EMA), medical writer also produces manuscripts for peer- reviewed jobs for doctors in India and are amongst the most remote- friendly and flexible non-clinical options available, including strong freelance medical writing opportunities.

-Who hires in India: CROs (IQVIA, Parexel, Syneos), pharma companies' regulatory affairs divisions, medical communications agencies, and digital health platforms.
-Freelance medical writing in India is also a well-established market, particularly for doctors who wish to work remotely.
+Who Hires: CRO’s (IQVIA, Parexel, Syneos) are some of the pharmaceutical companies in the regulatory affairs division, medical communication agencies, and digital health platforms.
+Freelance medical writing is also well- established market , particularly for doctors who wish to work remotely.

 Experience Level